Iceberg Sensemaking: A Process Model for Critical Data Analysis and Visualization: Background: Understanding Schemas

-Another humanistic model of interpretation was raised by Drucker in a recent IEEE VIS capstone as particularly suitable for critical approaches to visualization: hermeneutics~\cite{drucker_vis_2019}.
-The basic idea behind \textbf{hermeneutics} is that we come to understand the whole of something by examining its parts, and the parts by examining the whole, tracing back and forth in this manner to continuously revise our understanding.
-This sequential, iterative process of interpretation is called the \textbf{hermeneutic circle}~\cite{dilthey_hermeneutics_1996,gadamer_philosophical_1977,heidegger_metaphysical_1984,heidegger_being_1996}.
-The hermeneutic circle is used across the humanities as a model of understanding centered on individual observers who may construct a multiplicity of different interpretations of the same information.
-Critical theorists of race, gender, sexuality, and colonialism have used hermeneutics to challenge dominant categories of interpretation and create new ones.
-While radical approaches such as deconstruction~\cite{derrida_grammatology_1976} emphasize the ultimate instability of meaning, today this stance is largely outweighed by milder, though still critical, forms of hermeneutics focused on the nature and consequences of interpretation.
+Another humanistic model of interpretation that dovetails with the STS literature was presented by Drucker \cite{drucker_vis_2019} in a recent IEEE VIS capstone as particularly suitable for critical approaches to visualization: hermeneutics.
+The basic idea behind \emph{hermeneutics} is that we come to understand the whole of something by examining its parts, and the parts by examining the whole, tracing back and forth in this manner to develop a contextually situated understanding of a subject.
+This sequential, iterative process of interpretation is often depicted as a \emph{hermeneutic circle}, although its progressive nature is often compared to a spiral instead.
+Hermeneutics offers a model of understanding centered on individual observers who may construct different interpretations of the same information due to positional differences and other complexities.
+While many critical theorists have used hermeneutics to emphasize the ultimate instability of meaning through deconstruction, today this stance is largely outweighed by milder forms of hermeneutics focused on the nature and consequences of interpretation as an act that is always partial, personal, and entangled with contextual factors.
 Drawing on these productive features of hermeneutic analysis, our model depicts sensemaking as an iterative sequence of interpretations tracing back and forth between schemas and data.